Diamond Ring Effect

 Geographic abbreviations (used above): n = north, s = south, e = east, w = west, c = central

-The last total solar eclipse visible from the continental U.S.A. occured on Feb.
-26, 1979.
+The last two total solar eclipses visible from the continental USA occured on Feb.
+26, 1979 and Aug.
+21, 2017.
 A total solar eclipse was visible from Hawaii and Mexico on July 11, 1991.
-The next two total solar eclipses visible from the U.S.A. occur on Aug.
-21, 2017 and Apr.
+The next total solar eclipse visible from the USA occurs on Apr.
 8, 2024.
+The 2024 eclipse is also visible from Mexico and Canada.

 Total Solar Eclipse of 2006